-It is already known that demand for blockchain professionals is currently exceeding supply, which explains why universities and academia in general have been adding all types of blockchain-related courses on their lists in an increasing measure in the recent past.
+It is already known that demand for blockchain professionals is currently exceeding supply, which explains why universities and academia, in general, have been adding all types of blockchain-related courses on their lists in an increasing measure in the recent past.
 However, only a few universities are offering blockchain courses.

 Here is a list of universities and academies that offer courses in blockchain and cryptocurrencies.

-Blockchain University in USA
+Blockchain University in the USA

 Blockchain university, which was launched a few years ago by a group of experienced cryptocurrency executives, teaches blockchain ecosystem with solution oriented design thinking and hands-on training.